 Works with a variety of organizations, both public and private, performing program evaluation, leading change initiatives, and developing the next generation of educational leaders.

-Dr. Hollie Pettersson is a Partner at Cicero Group, where she leads the k-12 education practice: Ed Direction.
+Hollie works with a variety of organizations, both public and private, performing program evaluation, leading change initiatives, and developing the next generation of educational leaders.
+She is a Partner at Cicero Group, where she leads the k-12 education practice: Ed Direction.
 Hollie’s approach to solving complex problems is evidence-based, leveraging the practical experience and learning from school systems.
 She frequently writes about student achievement, educational improvement, teacher leadership, and social impact, including peer-reviewed and trade journal articles.
-Hollie has developed and implemented a nationally recognized instructional curriculum and programs.
-Hollie works with a variety of organizations, both public and private, performing program evaluation, leading change initiatives, and developing the next generation of educational leaders.
+Hollie has developed and implemented a nationally recognized instructional curriculum and several promising programs.

 Hollie is proud of her depth and breadth of experience in public education as a teacher, psychologist, and administrator.
 She has taught at the elementary, middle, and secondary school levels; she also teaches pre-service teachers and administrators at the university level.
 Her leadership roles have included state-, district-, and school-level administration.
 A career highlight for Dr. Petterson is serving as Director of Teaching and Learning for a relatively large (34k students) re-start school district formed through voter action.
 In this role, she led the restructuring of all aspects of curriculum, instruction, assessment, and teacher and administrator development.

-Dr. Pettersson holds a Ph.D. in Psychology, her doctoral dissertation is on improving k-12 school systems, with a focus on equity, access, and implementation science.
-She also holds master degrees in Special Education, and Educational Leadership and Policy.
+Dr. Pettersson holds a Ph.D. in Psychology, her doctoral dissertation focused on improving k-12 school systems, with a focus on equity, access, and implementation science.
+She also holds master’s degrees in Special Education and Educational Leadership and Policy.

 District and School Administrator, Canyons School District, Utah